The Secret.

 It is important to note that I have no intention of revolutionizing theology in doing so – rather I humbly submit a similar interest as Barclay – who saw himself not as an innovator but as a compiler and synthesizer of what wiser men had said.
 My desire is to write commentaries which express the beliefs of the orthodox faith while also presenting diverse alternative opinions for consideration.

-Going Deeper:
+Going Deeper

 Barclay’s commentaries are amazing, but they are not the end-all.
 At times they leave one disappointed.
 Barclay dives so deep at some points, yet elsewhere he simply skims over the meat offering a few devotional thoughts.
 This was perhaps necessary due to the nature of the work but exposes a weakness in devotional commentaries – they oftentimes fail to evaluate deeply enough areas of theological concern.
 This is where modern technology comes into the picture.

 I’d like to write commentaries which serve as the first layer in a multilayer approach to Scriptural study.
-After one reads the devotional commentary one will be able to “drill-down” to more extensive commentaries.
+After one reads the initial commentary one will be able to “drill-down” to more extensive commentaries.
 Specifically, I’d like to compile the opinions of individuals and organizations throughout Christian history – summarizing who supported what position and providing quotes of major positions, thoughts, etc.

 Eventually, I’d love to see this drill all the way down to original languages tools…But it all begins with a simple devotional commentary that every person in a congregation could use to help them understand the Scriptures.

-The End:
+The End